Header photo: gold mining in Madre de Dios in Peru. © Dan Laffay

 This Amazonian region is located in the southeast of Peru, and is one of the world´s most biodiverse regions.
 Madre de Dios has around 3.8 million hectares of protected natural areas and is home to seven Indigenous groups.
 But it is also the epicenter of illegal mining and other harmful activities representing a serious threat to biodiversity and Indigenous peoples.
 Environmental defenders stand strong for both.

-In addition, we will produce gender and intercultural-sensitive data to elaborate specific tools that will improve the mechanisms for the protection and participation of environmental defenders in decision-making and guarantee their rights of access to information, participation and justice.
+The gender- and intercultural-sensitive data will be used for tools with the objective to improve mechanisms for the protection and participation of environmental defenders in decision-making and guarantee their right to access information, participation and justice.

-How do we support environmental defenders in Madre de Dios?
+How did we support environmental defenders in Madre de Dios?

-- We analyse the access to rights of journalists, communicators and women environmental defenders.
-A deep understanding of their situation enables us to truly support them.
+• We analysed the access to rights of women environmental defenders.
+A deep understanding of their situation enables us to effectively support them.

-- We strengthen the leadership skills of women and young environmental defenders and support security and other capacity issues.
+• We strengthened the leadership skills of (Indigenous) women environmental defenders and support security and other capacity issues.

-- We make their stories visible among a broader public by strengthening the Network of Indigenous Communicators in Peru.
+• We made their stories visible among a broader public by strengthening the Network of Indigenous Communicators in Peru.
 In addition, through SPDA, we develop and disseminate information materials about and for environmental defenders.

-- We develop a roadmap based on lessons learnt from the project to serve as a tool for institutions to strengthen their policy and improve their actions in other contexts, emphasising the gender and intercultural perspective.
+• We developed a roadmap based on lessons learnt from the project to serve as a tool for institutions to strengthen their policy and improve their actions in other contexts, emphasising the gender and intercultural perspective.

 Working with local partners